 Joined University of Maryland in 2006.

 Amna Kirmani is Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
-She has recently been appointed Director of the Smith School's PhD Program.
 Her research interests include consumers' inferences of product quality from marketing signals, consumers' use of persuasion knowledge, and branding.
 Her work has been published in several journals, including the Journal of Consumer Research, Journal of Marketing Research, Journal of Marketing, and Journal of Consumer Psychology.
 Her papers have won the Paul Green Award in the Journal of Marketing Research, the Maynard Award in the Journal of Marketing, and the Best Paper Award in the Journal of Advertising.
 She serves on several Editorial Boards, including the Journal of Consumer Research, Journal of Marketing Research, and the Journal of Marketing.
 She is also an associate editor at the Journal of Consumer Psychology.